-The rationale of the EEA approach is that countries may follow different strategies to divert waste away from landfills.
-These strategies are characterised either by a combination of material recovery and incineration or by focusing mainly on material recovery and less on incineration.
-Either of these two strategies may be seen as quite effective in diverting waste from being landfilled.
+The rationale of the EEA approach is that countries may follow different strategies to divert waste from landfills.
+These strategies are characterised either by a combination of material recovery and incineration, or by focusing mainly on material recovery and less on incineration.
+Either of these may be seen as quite effective in diverting waste from being landfilled.

-However, if material recovery is supplemented by incineration, a lower level of landfilling may be achieved, because incineration facilities have the advantage of being able to divert streams from being landfilled that may not be used for material recovery but contain a reasonable heat value.
-In addition, incineration may divert biodegradable material of lower heat value away from landfill after pretreatment such as stabilisation and/or drying by mechanical-biological or mechanical-physical processes.
+If material recovery is supplemented by incineration, a lower level of landfilling may be achieved, as incineration facilities have the advantage of being able to use waste that cannot be used for material recovery but has reasonable heat value.
+Incineration may also divert biodegradable material of lower heat value away from landfill after pre-treatment such as stabilisation and/or drying by mechanical-biological or mechanical-physical processes.

-Figure 5 shows the results of this approach for the latest data of reference year 2009.
-The first group contains countries that apply a combined strategy with high rates of more than 25 % for material recovery (composting and recycling) as well as incineration.
+Map 1 shows the results of this approach for the latest data of reference year 2012.
+The first group shows countries that apply a combined strategy, with high rates of more than 25 % for material recovery (composting and recycling), as well as incineration.

-The second group consists of countries where systems for recycling and composting are established to an extent that a high rate of material recovery of more than 25 % is achieved, but incineration rates fall short of 25 %.
-The third group relies mostly on landfilling as a treatment option with equally low rates of less than 25 % for incineration and material recovery.
+The second group consists of countries where systems for recycling and composting are established, achieving a high rate of material recovery, over 25 %,, but where incineration rates fall short of 25 %.
+The third group relies mostly on landfilling as a treatment option, also with low rates of under 25 % for incineration and material recovery.

-Note that the percentages in Figure 5 were, in contrast to the EEA publication, calculated in relation to the total amounts treated.
+Note that the percentages in Map 1 were, in line with the EEA publication, calculated in relation to the total amounts of waste generated.

-It can be seen that group 1 covers the 10 countries with the lowest landfill rates (Figures 3 and 4).
-Groups 2 and 3 deviate from the strict order by landfill rate for the reason that Portugal and Iceland, despite landfill rates lower than 75 %, belong to group 3 on account of their low shares for material recovery (both below 20 %), while Estonia reported material recovery of just over 25 % with a higher landfill rate of 75 %.
-The high landfill rate in Estonia compared to the other two countries is due to the fact that Estonia reported almost no incineration, whereas the remaining two countries diverted shares of between 11 % (Iceland) and 18 % (Portugal) away from landfilling to incineration.
+Group 1 covers the 11 countries with the lowest landfill rates (Figures 3 and 4).
+Groups 2 and 3 deviate from the strict order by landfill rate because Poland, despite having landfill rates lower than 60 %, belong to group 3 on account of its low share for material recovery (below 25 %), while Spain, Bulgaria and Hungary reported material recovery of 27 %, 25 % and 25 %, with higher landfill rates of 63 % and 69 % and 65 % respectively.

-The population is fairly evenly distributed within the three groups, with each group representing roughly 200 million inhabitants, ranging from 181 million (group 2) to 210 million (group 1).
+The population is fairly evenly distributed among the three groups, with each group representing roughly 200 million inhabitants, ranging from 184 million (group 3) to 208 million (group 1).

-When considering the geographical distribution, group 1 with the ‘most advanced’ treatment strategy is concentrated in North-Western Europe.
-The other two groups are located stepwise around group 1 in all directions, except for the eastern direction, where countries belonging to group 3 share direct borders with countries belonging to group 1.
+Regarding geographical distribution, group 1, with the ‘most advanced’ treatment strategy, is concentrated in North-Western Europe.
+The other two groups are located stepwise around group 1 in all directions, except east, where countries belonging to group 3 share direct borders with countries in group 1.